 In this Academic IELTS Writing Task 1 post we are discussing another cycle diagram related to the environment or atmosphere.
 You will find a great model answer to a cycle diagram which shows how carbon moves on and around the atmosphere.
 You will also get a short vocabulary practice on the model answer.

 The diagram shows the movement of carbon on and around the atmosphere.

-As it is shown in the diagram, carbon-di-oxide or CO2 gas is one of the main sources of carbon in our environment and it is created due to two major exercises.
+As it is shown in the diagram, carbon-di-oxide or CO2 gas is one of the main sources of carbon on our environment and it is created due to two major exercises.
 The natural exercise includes both plants and animals.
 Using the sunlight plants produce food through photosynthesis reaction which creates CO2.
 Plants also release CO2 gas and carbon on the atmosphere and below the surface through respiration.
 Animal respiration also contributes by discharging carbon dioxide on the atmosphere which comes back to the surface with rainfall.
 Carbon is also discharged on the surface level and absorbed by water owing to the death of organisms and wastes as well as fossils and fossil fuels beneath the ground.

-The other exercise is the man-made exercise which includes factory wastes and emissions and exhausts release which are responsible for a large amount of carbon-di-oxide release on the environment.
+The other one is the man-made exercise which includes factory wastes and emissions and exhausts release which are responsible for a large amount of carbon-di-oxide discharge on the environment.

 Learning vocabulary is an integral part of IELTS Writing.
 Here is a list of vocabulary with an explanation from the above model answer.
 Try to practice them by learning the meaning and then making sentences with them.